Jaimevzkz/BeePadel/README.md

 # BeePadel
-Welcome to BeePadel, the open source Pádel tracker you were looking for!
+The open source Pádel tracker you were looking for!

 ![beepadel_banner](.github/beepadel_banner.png)
 - Track your pádel matches while you are playing, with your phone or a WearOS watch and have all your matches logged in one place.